 A German student comes to Valencia to learn Spanish.
 They return to their country and manages to find a job in an exporting company simply because of the added value in their CV of speaking Spanish or at least knowing it.
 In a job interview this detail can make him the chosen one.
 Or an Italian student.
 They do a few weeks of Spanish classes in Valencia and on their return, they get a job in a tourism company over a dozen candidates because, in addition to mastering English, they also know Spanish and the rest of the candidates do not.

-These are just two real examples that show how learning Spanish can help foreign students to find a better job, even when they return to their own country.
+These are just two real examples that show how understanding and learning Spanish can help foreign students to find a better job, even when they return to their own country.